 Tony Joe, 75 at his death, was the composer of many, many popular songs in his own unique style, combining elements of country, Cajun, rhythm and blues, the blues, and his own unique “swamp sound” from his birthplace in northeast Louisiana.
 But he was not nearly as well known to American music lovers as he should have been.
 There were numerous reasons for that; his compositions, while brilliant in my opinion, sometimes were a little too “beyond the pale” to achieve great popularity.
 He never had a back-up band with a distinctive name; Tony Joe kind of went his own way, playing his guitar and his harmonica and singing in his own very unique style.
 And during the last 30 or 40 years, he had made many, many personal appearances in European venues — probably more than in his native United States.

 AND WHAT was that “own way” that he followed?
-Well, if you’d never heard of Tony Joe White, or seen a picture of him, and you heard a recording of him singing “Polk Salad Annie,” or “Rainy Night in Georgia,” his two best-known songs, you’d have sworn he was a middle-aged black man from the Mississippi Delta.
+Well, if you’d never heard of Tony Joe White, or seen a picture of him, and you heard a recording of him singing “Poke Salad Annie,” or “Rainy Night in Georgia,” his two best-known songs, you’d have sworn he was a middle-aged black man from the Mississippi Delta.
 And he never sounded like he was STRAINING to sound like an African American.
 He SOUNDED like one.
 But here’s an ironic element; NOBODY sounded quite like Tony Joe.
-I don’t know if the accent he sang in was actually the one he grew up with (I have an Army buddy who is from the parish just east of West Carroll Parish, Tony Joe’s birthplace, and while my friend has a Mississippi Delta accent, it’s not quite like the swamp fox’s), or whether it’s an accent he — uh, sort of adopted — after he became fascinated by the music of several black blues legends when he was in his early teens.
+I don’t know if the accent he sang in was actually the one he grew up with (I have an Army buddy who is from the parish just east of West Carroll Parish, Louisiana, Tony Joe’s birthplace, and while my friend has a Mississippi Delta accent, it’s not quite like the swamp fox’s), or whether it’s an accent he — uh, sort of adopted — after he became fascinated by the music of several black blues legends when he was in his early teens.

 There is an amusing anecdote about the first time Tony Joe met the blues singer Tina Turner.
 She walked into the room, saw him, and began laughing uncontrollably, placing her hands over her face and turning her back.
 Tony Joe said later he thought, “Are my pants unzipped or something?”
 When she finally regained her composure, Turner hurried over, gave him a huge hug, and said, “Oh, honey, I’d always thought you was a black man!”